-The other day a friend asked me if I was lonely.
+The other day someone asked me if I was lonely.
 I replied that I had always been lonely (aren’t we all to some extent?) but when I think about it I’m actually not so sure.
 I have been alone a lot in my life, more than I would have wanted, but I have found great friends, especially in recent years, and I am pretty good at keeping my own company.
 I was even happy living by myself for a good long while.
 Mieux vaut être seul que mal accompagné, better to be alone than in the wrong company, as a wise old lady said.
 Being self-sufficient feels good too.
 It gets boring though.
 Quite quickly, living any kind of life without sharing it starts to feel pointless.

 For a writer, for any creative person, perhaps for anyone, time alone is essential.
 I used to live close to the big time, in various parts of the world, and that felt like my work home.
 Still does.
 I so need that quiet place to return to – to recharge, to hide, just to dream – but when it comes to doing business I like the biggest cities on the planet and am like a fish in cool waters in them.
 An unknown metropolis?
 Give me five minutes, I’ve got it figured out.
 Finding my way around has never been a problem and making new contacts locally, while born out of necessity, has been one of the best aspects of my chosen life.

 But even in calmer territory silence and seclusion are hard to come by.
 Crazy neighbours, lovers, the need to make money, admin and actual crises are only too happy to intrude.
 And that’s if you can keep the internet out.
 Will Self writes on a typewriter ‘because on a typewriter you can’t buy a pair of leather pants at the click of a button’.
 Quite.